Quantum List Decoding of Classical Block Codes of Polynomially Small Rate from Quantumly Corrupted Codewords: Foundations of Quantum List Decoding

-The {\em (message) rate} of $C$ is defined to be the ratio $n/M(n)$.
+The {\em rate} of a code $C$ is defined to be the ratio $n/M(n)$.
 The {\em (Hamming) distance} $d(C_x,C_y)$ between two codewords $C_x$ and $C_y$ is the number of non-zero components in the vector $C_x - C_y$.
-The {\em minimal distance} $d(C)$ of a code $C$ is the smallest distance between any pair of distinct codewords in $C$.
+The {\em minimal distance} $d(C^{(n)})$ (or $d(n)$, in short) of the codes of message length $n$ is the smallest distance between any pair of distinct codewords associated with the messages of length $n$.
 In contrast, $\Delta(C_x,C_y)$ denotes the {\em relative (Hamming) distance} $d(C_x,C_y)/M(n)$.
-The above-described code is simply called a $(M(n),n)_{q(n)}$-code\footnote{In some literature, the notation $(M(n),\Gamma_n)_{q(n)}$ is used instead.} (or $(M(n),n,d(n))$-code if the minimal distance $d(n)$ of the code of message length $n$ is emphasized).
-We may drop a length parameter $n$ from both subscript and argument place whenever we discuss a set of codewords with a ``fixed'' $n$.
+The above-described code is simply called an $(M(n),n)_{q(n)}$-code\footnote{The reader should be aware that, in some literature, the notation $(M(n),\Gamma_n)_{q(n)}$ is used instead.} (or $(M(n),n,d(n))_{q(n)}$-code, to emphasize the minimal distance $d(n)$ of the code of message length $n$).
+For readability, we often drop a length parameter $n$ from both subscripts and argument places whenever we discuss a set of codewords of a ``fixed'' message length $n$.
+A {\em linear $(M(n),n)_{q(n)}$-code} forms a $n$-dimensional vector space in $\left(\field_{q(n)}\right)^{M(n)}$.